Sunday, October 12, 2008

 Life as I know it is different now.

 My new baby boy has brought so many new - maybe not new, but more enhanced - emotions and feelings into my atmosphere as of late.
-I never knew that I could love some other person quite as much as I do; an even deeper love than I feel for even my wife (though I couldn't measure that love if I tried).
+I never knew that I could love some other person quite as much as I do; an even deeper love than I feel for even myself.

 Through the sleepless nights thus far (and the many to come), I realize that I don't take care of this little guy because I have to, but rather, because I feel impelled to.
 I feel no sense of "obligation" per se, but a more dignified sense of "want" as I watch my son scream his head off; I want to take care of him, to nurture him, and to raise him.
 And the scary part is that he's only a couple of weeks old.